Internectio/Locuscraft/README.md

 New accounts will have a few default interests that everyone starts with, including comedy, similar to the way new Reddit users start with default subreddit subscriptions.

-###Goals

-Remember that Locuscraft is effectively a life organizer for the individual user, and everyone has some goals in life.
-Goals are included in Locuscraft so we can help the user stay focused, remind them of their goals, and help them accomplish their goals.

-Goals are separate from activies, and therefore can't simply be subscribed to.
-However a goal may include some activity, which can be linked to the goal.
-For example the goal could be to learn more about carpentry, therefore the user could link the carpentry entry to their goal, add carpentry to their interests, and when they do carpentry activities, they will learn about carpentry and work towards their goal.
-Likewise a goal can include tasks and any task can be included in a goal.

-The user's goals will be in list format, and each goal will have a variety of entry fields and features that can be associated with them.
-The user will be able to control things like the goal's priority, urgency, recurrence, timeline, resources (links, interests, uploads, etc.), related tasks, reminders, and so on.
-Our goal in designing goals is to give the user as many tools as possible to assist them in completing that goal.

-Locuscraft will also suggest goals to the user to give them ideas.
-For example one suggested goal could be to "write in your journal every day".
-Locuscraft can even provide a tool for the user to write in an online journal and keep up with their daily activities and journal entries.

 ###Activity Feed

 The activity feed is the medium through which the user will do things on Locuscraft/the internet in a personalized and exploratory way.
 Activies in the activity feed will be a reflection of their interests.
 The activies can be filtered and sorted in various ways including most popular, highest rated, newest, and other more specific ways depending on the activity and category.

+There will be periodic suggestions in the activity feed to give the user ideas or other things they might be interested in.
+This can be turned of in their settings.

 Activities include posts and tasks.

 ####Posts

 Posts will be the first thing to appear (by default) under the activity feed on the user's home page.
 A post on Locuscraft is very similar to a post on reddit in that any user can make a post on Locuscraft.
 Likewise, interests are similar to subreddits (in regard to the fact that adding an interests is like subscribing to a subreddit).
-Just like on Reddit, a post is simply a link to something or text (we could include media uploads too).
+Just like on Reddit, a post is simply text or a link to something (we could include media uploads too).
 Users will be able to comment on posts as well.

 The key differences will be in the way posts are rated and organized.